The Big Picture

-We have three categories of companies in the competition.
-Small is for companies under $100million in annual revenues.
+Since it is likely that bigger companies have more resources to work with, we have three categories of companies in the competition.
+Small is for companies under $100million in total annual corporate revenues.
 Medium is for companies from $100m to $999Million.
 Large companies are for those $1Billion and larger.

 How Does the Judging Process Work?

 Each entry is reviewed by a panel of five (sometimes more) independent judges, using a scoring system that measures 25 different performance criteria.
 The sites with the highest scores in the competition will be honored in the ASP Best Web Support Sites.
 In addition, this year we will ask the judges to nominate sites that have truly outstanding areas of their sites, but may not have great scores across the board.
 For example, we might have a Best Community,Best Personalization, Best AI tool, or a Best Search award.